superpowers04/superpowers04/README.md

 * [Extura](https://github.com/superpowers04/Extura) - A personal fork of [ConstantDust's Figura Fork](https://github.com/ConstantDust/Figura) that adds a bunch of random things I want to add

 # Some random info
-- If I say h, I'm saying it to indicate I'm listening but don't know what to say or have nothing to say
+- If I say h, I'm probably saying it to indicate I'm listening but don't know what to say or have nothing to say
+- Unless I talk to someone daily, I will probably forget they exist
 - Purple is pog
 - I code in lua and haxe
 - women